wal-g/wal-g/docs/PostgreSQL.md

 WAL-G saves information about last used alive storage to disk to avoid excessive storage calls.
 This setting controls lifetime of this cache.
 Default value is `15m`.

+* `WALG_FAILOVER_STORAGES_CHECK_SIZE`

+WAL-G checks storage with simple ListObjects call.
+This setting controls additional file upload check.
+It allows to test the storage for read-only state and detect storage or network degraded performance.
+The file name is constant to avoid storage space waste.
+The value is the size of random generated data to upload.
+Set it to `0` to disable uploading check.
+Default value is `1 mb`.

 Playground
 -----------
 If you prefer to use a Docker image, you can directly test WAL-G with this [playground](https://github.com/stephane-klein/playground-postgresql-walg).